Donate (Become a Friend)

 Thank you for joining us this year in honoring Stephen Facey and David Thomson!
 Stay tuned for the announcement of our 2020 honorees.

 Movement Research Merchandise

-Thanks always to the clergy, staff and congregation of Judson Church; Judson continues to be a beacon for free spirits in the arts and politics and a leader among progressive faith communities in the city and nation for over 100 years.
+Thanks always to the clergy and staff of Judson Church, including Donna Schaper, Micah Bucey, André Daughtry, Jeanne Travis, and Zac Mosely.
+Judson continues to be a beacon for free spirits in the arts and politics and a leader among progressive faith communities in the city and nation for over 100 years.
 Enormous gratitude to Frances Alenikoff (1920-2012), founder of Eden's Expressway, and to her daughter Francesca Rheannon and family, for their continuing belief in the mission of Movement Research and for keeping alive Frances' spirited example of what lifelong artistry is.
-Special thanks to Abrons Arts Center, Danspace Project, and Gibney Dance Center for their ongoing partnerships; and to East Village Dance Project and GOH Productions, owners and operators of Avenue C Studio.
+Special thanks to Danspace Project and Gibney Dance Center for their ongoing partnerships.

 Friends of Movement Research

 Thanks to all of the dear Friends of Movement Research, who contribute financial support, labor and love.
 As of July 5, 2018, thanks to the following Friends:

 Arthur Aviles & Charles Rice-Gonzalez

 Margot Silver Bassett

 Art Bridgman & Myrna Packer